-1. A unit price of \$36/SY will be applied for the purpose of pay adjustment.
+1. A unit price of \$36.00 per square yard will be applied for the purpose of pay adjustment.

-(45) SECTION 501: NONWOVEN GEOTEXTILE INTERLAYER FABRIC:
+(47) SECTION 501: NONWOVEN GEOTEXTILE INTERLAYER FABRIC:

 This Special Provision describes the construction and material requirements for installation of an interlayer fabric to be used between concrete pavement and cement stabilized aggregate base.